RED CHINA INVADING JFK'S SOLOMONS

 This past few years I've been posting articles about the insidious take-over of Australia and New Zealand by Communist China.
 See RED CHINA SHADOW LOOMS OVER OZ & RED CHINA TERRORIZES KIWI PATRIOT

-Now another DOWN UNDER country is being handed over to Communist China -- the Solomon Islands, in the heart of the Pacific and in the heart and soul of JFK who was forged in steel there during WWII.
+Now another DOWN UNDER country is being handed over to Communist China -- the Solomon Islands, in the heart of the Pacific and in the heart and soul of JFK who was forged in fire there during WWII.

 In a secret deal, signed by bought-off provincial and national politicians, the government of Solomon Islands sold/leased the strategic island of Tulagi to Communist China under the false pretense of economic benefit from resource development and infrastracture projects.
 In reality it's a land-grab wherein the Chinese will build a military airport and naval base on the island with fire power in range of Australia.

 The leaked papers reveal that the Solomons' Central Province made a "strategic cooperation agreement" on Tulagi island, which has the type of deep-water harbour coveted by the military, with the state-owned China Sam Group on September 22, 2019.
 A day previously, China and the Solomons officially established diplomatic relations after Beijing persuaded the impoverished Pacific nation to sever ties with China's arch-rival Taiwan and become its ally.
 See MAO'S MAN SPIED ON KAI-SHEK